A Level: A*A*A IB: 40-42 points, with 776 at Higher Level

 Applicants to Robinson College will be invited for interview based on an overall assessment of their educational record, school references, personal statement and BMAT results.
-We do not normally invite for interview applicants whose AS module scores and/or BMAT are not competitive.
-In recent years successful applicants invited for interview typically have AS module scores above 90% and a combined score of 10.0 or more in sections 1+2 of the BMAT.
+We do not normally invite for interview applicants whose GCSE, AS module scores (if available) and/or BMAT are not competitive.
+In recent years successful applicants invited for interview typically have a combined score of 10.0 or more in sections 1+2 of the BMAT.
 However these are only guidelines.
 We may also invite for interview applicants whose application is strong enough overall in other ways to suggest suitability for a career in medicine.
 We also welcome applicants from other examination systems such as Highers or International Baccalaureate.
-Our aim is to admit suitably qualified candidates from the widest possible educational backgrounds based on their academic potential.
+Our aim is to admit suitably qualified candidates from the widest possible educational backgrounds, based on their academic potential.

 The interviews comprise a general interview and two academic interviews.
 They are designed to assess your insight into a career in medicine, why you wish to become a doctor, and why you wish to come to Cambridge University.
 They will also consider how you use your knowledge to solve problems or in novel situations.
 We are looking for evidence that you have a passion for biomedical science and the enthusiasm and ability to apply this in a clinical context.
 Our aim is for the interviews to be an enjoyable and stimulating experience.
 More information about interviews and examples of interviews are available from the university admissions website.

 The university also admits a limited number of overseas applicants to read medicine each year, so places are extremely competitive.
 Prospective international students are encouraged to contact the admissions office to discuss their application.

 Based on our overall assessment of your application, and provided you satisfy the University's pre-medical requirements, successful candidates will then receive a conditional offer.
 If you achieve this you will be guaranteed a place.
 The minimum conditional offer is A*A*A at A-level, including Chemistry and two other science subjects or mathematics.
-On occasion we may ask for additional grades in other papers.
 For advice about other suitable qualifications consult the Robinson College Admissions tutor for further advice.